 The list above is the outline for the technical proposal only.
 In addition, the RFA includes detailed instructions for the cost application which is submitted under separate cover.

 As you can see, although the structure of the USAID request is different than the common applications referenced above for foundations, many of the questions and requests for information are similar.
 Foundations want to know who will be leading a project, so does the USAID.
-The foundation applications request information on how the project will be evaluated, so does USAID, and both types of applications request information on past performance.
+The foundation applications request information on how the project will be evaluated, which USAID does as well, and both types of applications request information on past performance.
 The USAID application requires a more detailed response, but there is certainly overlap between the two application formats.
 Given that the average foundation award (in the U.S.) is about $30,000 and the USAID example above is for an award amount of $62,000,000, the additional level of detail required for the USAID opportunity doesn't seem unreasonable.

 Prepare for Your Next Grant Proposal by Writing Standard Sections in Advance

 Since the ingredient list for a grant proposal is fairly standard regardless of whether you are applying for foundation funding or government funding, you can confidently prepare some material in advance knowing that it will get used.
-While you will not be able to anticipate all of the questions you may see because some will be very specific to the funder or the opportunity, there are plenty of pieces you can start to assemble.
+While you will not be able to anticipate all of the questions because some will be very specific to the funder or the opportunity, there are plenty of pieces you can start to assemble.
 For example, preparing a two-page history of your organization and creating a list of your organization's accomplishments are good places to start.